NoobDancer100/noobdancer100.github.io/README.md

-# NoobDancer100.github.io
+# NoobDancer100's GitHub Pages
-This is open so you can see how trash my code is :)
+This is the stuff for my website